-Strategy And Plan Defence Continuity Recovery Members Agreeing the strategy and plan determined by officers.
-Endorsing the defence plans and ensuring that political decisions are taken with due regard for Business Continuity.
-Political will to ensure that there is a united approach to continuity.
-Political will to ensure that there is a united approach to recovery.
-Corporate Governance Manager & Resilience Officer Devising and co-ordinating the strategy and plan.
-Ensuring that the defence actions are appropriately implemented, are regularly reviewed and that services have developed own plans.
+Strategy And Plan Defence Continuity Recovery Members Agreeing the policy and plan determined by Officers.
+Endorsing the defence plans and ensuring that political decisions are taken with due Regard for Business Continuity.
+Political will to ensure that there is a united approach to Continuity.
+Political will to ensure that there is a united approach to Recovery.
+Corporate Governance Manager & Resilience Officer Devising and co-ordinating the policy and plan.
+Ensuring that the defence actions are appropriately implemented, are regularly reviewed and those services have developed Own plans.
 Co-ordination of the Corporate Response Team and the Service Action Teams.
-Guidance on the plan and mitigating actions during the incident.
+Guidance on the plan And mitigating actions during the incident.
 Co-ordination of the Service Action Teams.
-Guidance on the plan and reporting progress of recovery to senior management.
-Senior Management Team Approval and support of the strategy and plan.
-Completion of service plans.
-Critical review and approval of the defence actions.
-Support of the actions of the Corporate Response Team during the incident.
-Support the actions of the Service Action Teams, endorse recovery priority for services.
-Corporate Response Team (Senior Management Team acting in First Call Officer Capacity) Overview of strategy and plan.
-Review of 'new issues'.
-Critical review of the defence plans.
-Ensuring that the information contained within the plan is accurate.
-Annual testing of the plan.
-Control the response to the incident until such time as the organisation enters the recovery stage.
-Ensuring that priority services are afforded the proper support.
-Ensuring information is available to members and staff.
-Keeping SMT informed.
+Guidance on the plan and reporting progress of Recovery to senior management.
+Senior Management Team Approval and support of the policy and Plan.
+Completion of Service plans.
+Critical review and approval of the Defence actions.
+Support of the actions of the Corporate Response Team During the incident.
+Support the actions of the Service Action Teams, endorse recovery Priority for services.
+Corporate Response Team (Senior Management Team acting in First Call Officer Capacity) Overview of policy and Plan.
+Review Of 'new issues.
+Critical review of The defence plans.
+Ensuring that the information contained within The plan is accurate Annual testing of The plan.
+Control the response to the incident until such time as the organisation enters The recovery stages.
+Ensuring that priority services are afforded The proper support.
+Ensuring information is available to Members and staff.
+Keeping SMT Informed.
 Review the actions of the Service Action Teams.
-Facilitate full recovery and ensure that recovery follows the correct priority.
+Facilitate full recovery and ensure that recovery follows The correct priority.
 Liaison with external agencies.
 Ensuring information is available.
 Keeping SMT informed.
-Service Action Teams Input into the formulation of the strategy and plan.
-Development of defence plans and implementation of control actions.
-Ensure that checklists of key info are compiled.
-Identification of service priorities.
-Co-ordinate their service's response.
-Act as a liaison between Corporate Response Team and Service.
-Respond to Corporate Response teams requests during an incident.
-Implement their own team recovery plan whilst maintaining the link with the Corporate Response Team.
+Service Action Teams Input into the formulation of the policy And plan.
+Development of Defence plans and implementation of control actions.
+Ensure that checklists of key Info is compiled.
+Identification of Service priorities.
+Co-ordinate their Service's response.
+Act as a liaison Between Corporate Response Team and Service.
+Respond to Corporate Response teams' requests during An incident.
+Implement their own team recovery plan whilst maintaining the link With the Corporate Response Team.
 Briefing staff.
 Overseeing alternative accommodation.
-Employees, contractors and partners Knowledge of the strategy and plan, and awareness of impact on own job / service.
-Knowledge of the defence plans and awareness of impact on own job / service Assist with the incident where required.
-Know how to / who to contact in emergency.
-Assist with recovery where required.
-Understand how they fit into the recovery of their service.
+Employees, contractors and partners Knowledge of the policy and plan, and awareness of impact on own Job / service.
+Knowledge of the defence plans and awareness of impact on own job / service Assist with the incident where Required.
+Know how to / who to contact in Emergency.
+Assist with recovery Where required.
+Understand how they fit into the recovery of their Service.